 Accommodation in Dahab is very budget friendly, and there are so many options to choose from; from simple tents, air-conditioned huts, apartments, villas, motels, diving centers and hotels.
 While in Gouna, you’d only have to choose between luxury four\five-star hotels, or luxurious apartments and villas.

 Dahab is just a big no here.
-An average trip to Gouna would take you five hours in a car, while the average trip to Dahab would take you (at least) eight hours in the car — not to mention the countless hours you’ll spend stuck in the Ahmed Hamdi Tunnel during high seasons.
-Moreover, the number of police checkpoints that you’ll bump into on your way to Dahab is more than double the number of checkpoints that you’ll bump into on your way to Gouna.
+An average trip to Gouna would take you four hours in a car, while the average trip to Dahab would take you (at least) 6 hours — not to mention the countless hours you’ll spend stuck in the Ahmed Hamdi Tunnel during high season.
+To top it off, the number of police checkpoints that you’ll bump into on your way to Dahab is more than double the number of checkpoints that you’ll bump into on your way to Gouna.

 If you resort to flying, the Hurghada Airport is still closer to Gouna than the Sharm El Sheikh airport is closer to Dahab.
 Also, flying to Dahab takes away from the whole Dahab being a budget-friendly destination.